 If you can’t put the clock near your face, you might want to consider a larger size to be sure it can wake you up from where it stands.

-Those who are sensitive to loud noises may want to consider a model with a radio choice or calming nature sounds.
+Those who are sensitive to loud noises may want to consider a sunrise alarm clock with an AM/FM radio choice or calming nature sounds.

 Before purchasing, you’ll want to make sure the device is easy to program to avoid forgetting to turn it on before bed.